sergej2705/slate/source/includes/_orders.md

 ## Resource

-The `order` resource along with it's subresources is the central resource of to.photo.
-It's parameters are listed in the following table.
+The `order` resource along with its subresources is the central resource of to.photo.
+Its parameters are listed in the following table.
 Each API-function always accepts or returns a complete `order`structure.
 Depending on the function some parameters may be omitted (see specific documentation of the functions)

 | Parameter     | Type     | Responsible Role       | Description  |
 | ------------- | -------- | ---------------------- | ------------ |